KrishnakumarRukmangathan/Azure_Synapse_RealTimeSync_Using_AtlasTrigger_and_AzureFunction/README.md

 MongoDB has both a [Source and Sink connector](https://learn.microsoft.com/en-us/azure/data-factory/connector-mongodb?tabs=data-factory) for Synapse pipelines which enables fetching data from MongoDB or loading data into MongoDB in batches/ micro batches.

-However, currently there is no CDC connector for MongoDB in Synapse to keep the Synapse dedicated SQL pools synced with MongoDB data in real time.
-To facilitate real time analytics, MongoDB with Microsoft provided a custom solution and gave it as a few clicks and configuration based deployment as detailed [here](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/analytics/azure-synapse-analytics-integrate-mongodb-atlas).
-There is however still a need to provide a more seamless integration for real time sync from MongoDB to Synapse.
-MongoDB Atlas Trigger and Azure function can be combined to help here.
+To facilitate real time analytics, MongoDB with Microsoft provided a custom solution and gave it as a few clicks and configuration based deployment as detailed [here](https://learn.microsoft.com/en-us/azure/architecture/example-scenario/analytics/azure-synapse-analytics-integrate-mongodb-atlas).MongoDB Atlas Trigger and Azure function based solution here provides a more seamless integration for real time sync from MongoDB to Synapse.

 ## Solution Overview:
 This simple solution uses [Atlas triggers](https://www.mongodb.com/docs/atlas/app-services/triggers/) and [functions](https://www.mongodb.com/docs/atlas/app-services/functions/) which abstracts the code needed to set up change streams and take an action based on the change detected.